 Hop in the saddle—the bicycle saddle—and explore southeast Arizona.
-Whether your bike has skinny tires or knobby ones, or you ride astride a single-speed cruiser, Sierra Vista is the place to start your bicycle adventure.
-Sierra Vista loves bicycling—and bicyclists!
-Click here to learn about our Bike-Friendly Business program and participating businesses.
+Whether your bike has skinny tires or knobby ones, or you ride astride a single-speed cruiser, Sierra Vista is a fantastic bicycling destination.
+It’s how we roll.

 Didn’t bring a bike?
 No worries!
 Borrow one from the Sierra Vista Public Library, or rent one from these bike shops:

 Road cyclists looking for long, winding roads with low traffic can’t beat the stretches of asphalt in and around Sierra Vista.
 Whatever direction you ride, you’ll find a constantly changing landscape and expansive mountain views along the way.
 And with the promise of good eats in every town (about 30 miles apart) you can grab a bite then pedal on.

 The Bisbee Loop (60.8 miles) circles from Sierra Vista through this historic copper mining town that saw its boom in the 1880s.
 Bike friendly and funky, Bisbee is known for its many art galleries, upscale and down-home eateries and coffee houses, and independent specialty shops.
 Touristy?
 Maybe.
 But definitely groovy and a great place to roll into after the grunt up Highway 80, gaining 1,564 feet from the San Pedro River on Highway 90.
 The descent into Bisbee passes through Mule Pass Tunnel, which can (and should) be avoided by bicyclists; take North Old Divide Road a half-mile before the tunnel entrance.
 After refueling, loop back to Sierra Vista via Highway 92 for breathtaking views of the Huachuca Mountains, rolling grasslands, and the tiny communities of Palominas and Hereford.